About HABS, HAER, HALS and CEQA (HABS-Like)

 HOW TO HIRE A HABS, HAER or HALS PHOTOGRAPHER.

 Large documentation projects can be quoted directly by phone or RFP.
 It is advisable to consult a professional familiar with Historic surveys (architectural historian, preservation planner, photographer) to help with the scope of a RFP.
-The fourteen most important questions to answer when looking for a historic documentation photographer are listed here:
+The sixteen most important questions to answer when contracting H3 surveys are listed here:

 CAN ANY PHOTOGRAPHER DO HABS/HAER/HALS?

-The HABS/HAER/HALS photography guidelines can be downloaded from the NPS website.
-Many photographers have experience with the 4x5 and 5x7 cameras and the meticulous manual process of large format photography, and have experience with large format lenses, film and perspective control.
-For those wanting to learn, there are large format classes and workshops.
-4x5 cameras, can be rented in New York, San Francisco and Los Angeles.
-It should be noted that the exacting specifications for recording, processing and transmitting HABS/HAER/HALS surveys (PDF 32 Pages) are complex and it takes some time to master the logistics, field notes, maps, darkroom work, archival washing and printing, and the arduous post-production tasks.
-We have found that for every day of fieldwork making photographs, there are four days of darkroom and post production required to complete and ship final deliverables.
+Yes, the HABS/HAER/HALS photography guidelines can be downloaded from the NPS website.
+Any photographer with experience using large format cameras and film (4x5 and 5x7 cameras) and familiar with perspective control can do a H3 photo survey.
+If you have the time to learn, 4x5 cameras, can be rented in larger markets like New York, San Francisco and Los Angeles for those wanting to try out the equipment.
+It should be noted that the requirements for acceptance of records are stringent.
+The guidelines for recording, processing and transmitting HABS/HAER/HALS surveys are available for download (PDF 32 Pages) and it takes some time to master the field photography workflow, logistics, field notes, maps, darkroom work, archival washing and printing.
+We have found that for every day of fieldwork making photographs, there are four additional days of darkroom and post production required to complete and ship final deliverables.
 Unfortunately we have also been called to redo documentations submitted to HDP by inexperienced photographers that were rejected because they did not meet archival specifications.
-In addition, some photographers do not carry the required insurance or do not wish to sign away copyright to their photographs and release them into the public domain (a copyright release is required with every HABS, HAER and HALS transmittal).
-Therefore, there may only be a handful of photographers in any region with the training, equipment and experience to do an HABS/HAER or HALS survey.
+Some photographers may not carry the required insurance or may not wish to sign away their copyright to photographs and release them into the public domain (a copyright release is required with every HABS, HAER and HALS transmittal).
+Therefore, you may only find a handful of photographers in any region with the desire, training, equipment and experience to deliver a HABS/HAER or HALS survey on time and on budget.

 Suggested reading for photographers: